 About.

-Hey, I am Okiki Ojo (pronounced O-key-key O-jo), I’m a student studying Software Engineering at Ontario Tech University (formerly University of Ontario Institute of Technology, UOIT), who is currently working as a Software Engineer Intern at Vercel .
+Hey, I am Okiki Ojo (pronounced O-key-key O-jo), I’m a student studying Software Engineering at Ontario Tech University (formerly University of Ontario Institute of Technology, UOIT), previously interned as a Software Engineer at Vercel .
 From a very young age, I've always been interested in tech, and science.
 Initially, I started web development out of curiosity, eventually it became a hobby, and after many hobby projects (e.g. Open Source projects; read more in featured projects ), I thought it would be cool to offer my skills to clients who want awesome web experiences, thus here we are.

 Experience

-While working on my hobby projects, I tried my hands at Open Source development.
-Open source development (OSS), taught me quite a lot, for one it made me truly appreciate good governance, and even better coding/documentation practices.
-During my adventures in OSS, I worked on many projects, ranging from @okikio/animate to bundlejs.com (learn more at featured projects ), wrote multiple blog posts and articles , I even earned a position as a maintainer on the astro.build project.
-All the experience gained from OSS is a great asset to me, and I am very grateful for it, I aim to use this experience to build better web experiences, better UI/UX, and to find new creative ways to craft online experiences for my clients.
+Open source development (OSS), has taught me quite a lot, for one its made me truly appreciate good governance, and even better coding/documentation practices.
+During my adventures in OSS, I worked on many projects ranging from @okikio/animate to bundlejs.com (learn more at featured projects ), wrote multiple blog posts and articles , I even earned a position as a maintainer on the astro.build project.
+All the experience gained from OSS development has been a great asset to help me grow as a developer and a person.

 Skills

-I have experience in Astro, Javascript, Typescript, CSS/SASS, HTML, Pug, Node.js, Fastify, Pjax, Solid.js, Svelte, C#, C++, and more… I prefer to learn skills as I need them, so I can focus on finding solutions to problems instead of trying to implement new technologies for the sake of implementing them.
+As part of my odessy through the OSS community, I gained experience in many technologies, Astro, Javascript, Typescript, CSS/SASS, HTML, Pug, Node.js, Deno, Oak.js, Fastify, Pjax, React, Next.js, Solid.js, Svelte, C#, C/C++, and more… In general I've found learning a technology with a specfic need in mind does wonders for learning techniques, technologies and topics.
+Thus I prefer to learn skills as I need them, so I can focus on finding solutions to problems instead of trying to implement new technologies for the sake of implementing them.

 Method

-When developing sites I first aim to understand the needs and goals of the project, I then determine the best approach to build a site.
+When developing projects and solutions I first aim to understand the needs and goals of the project, I then determine the best approach to build a solution and what type of solution.
 There are four parts to my method, speed, efficiency, ease-of-use, and impact.

 Speed

-How quickly the client wants their website, and accordingly what tools will ensure high levels of speed.
+How quickly do the stakeholders wants their solutions implemented, and accordingly what tools will ensure high levels of speed.

 Efficiency

-Making sure not to waste resources, time and/or effort, so users can get the most out of the final product.
+Making sure not to waste resources, time and/or effort, so stakeholders can get the most out of the final product.

 Ease-of-use

-The site needs to be easy to use, easy enough so users can navigate through the site without breaking a sweat.
+The solution needs to be easy to use, easy enough so stakeholders can use the solution without breaking a sweat.

 Impact